 - 1.2.1 The purpose of this recommended practice is to provide the user with a basic understanding of the parameters that determine the degree and the extent of the hazardous (classified) location.
 This recommended practice also provides the user with examples of the applications of these parameters. - 1.2.2 This recommended practice is intended as a guide and should be applied with sound engineering judgment.
-Where all factors are properly evaluated, a consistent area classification scheme can be developed. - 1.2.3 This recommended practice is based on the criteria established by Articles 500 and 502 of NFPA~70. - 1.2.4 The application of this recommended practice does not address all potential hazards associated with solid particulate materials, including, but not limited to, the possible need for explosion venting or explosion suppression addressed in other NFPA standards. - 1.2.5 This recommended practice provides guidance for classification of Class III or Group IIIA combustible fibers/flyings and of hazardous (classified) locations where these present a dust fire or dust explosion hazard when dispersed and ignited in air.
+Where all factors are properly evaluated, a consistent area classification scheme can be developed. - 1.2.3 This recommended practice is based on the criteria established by Articles 500 and 502 of NFPA 70. - 1.2.4 The application of this recommended practice does not address all potential hazards associated with solid particulate materials, including, but not limited to, the possible need for explosion venting or explosion suppression addressed in other NFPA standards. - 1.2.5 This recommended practice provides guidance for classification of combustible fibers/flyings and of hazardous (classified) locations where these present a flash-fire hazard or explosion hazard when dispersed and ignited in air. - 1.2.6 This recommended practice provides guidance for classification of ignitible fibers/flyings and of hazardous (classified) locations where these present a hazard of layer ignition due to accumulation.